Phil Plested

-Phil Plested is an English singer and songwriter.
+Philip John Plested is an English singer and songwriter.
 He has co-written songs for artists including Lewis Capaldi, the Vamps, Little Mix, Kygo, James Arthur, Anne-Marie, and Bastille.

 Early life and career

 Plested was born in Watford, Hertfordshire, UK.
 He studied at Central Saint Martins in London.
 After leaving school in 2012, he formed a band, Chasing Grace, with his school friends.
 The band released their debut album Nowhere Near Old Enough in 2015, and were active until 2016.
 He later transitioned to becoming a songwriter.
 Plested made his breakthrough as a songwriter in 2016 when he co-wrote the song "Touch" for Little Mix, which peaked at No. 4 on the UK Singles Chart.
 In 2019, he co-wrote the song "Before You Go" for Lewis Capaldi, and it peaked at number one on the UK Singles Chart as well as on Billboards Mainstream Top 40 and Adult Top 40.

 As a solo artist, Plested released his debut album First & Foremost in 2018 with Atlantic Records.